 Since 2009 my work is about learning experience design and facilitation, with a focus on (personal) sustainability, collaborative creativity and transformation.
 I’ve pursued an interdisciplinary educational path ranging from social sciences and liberal arts to mindful movement and somatic bodywork.
 Lasting diversity of my pursuits, as well as my international work-life background continue to shape my worldview into more holistic perspectives and given me a rich variety of tools I use in my work today.
 I work internationally with value-driven individuals, companies, cultural and learning institutions that are engaged in creating more humane, sustainable, authentic and co-creative learning and working cultures.

-Some of the clients I worked with include Targetprocess, Fontys School of Fine and Performing Arts, the Do Lectures, id22 Institute for Creative Sustainability, Berlin Neukölln Cultural Department, MAD Summer School of Design, Arc leadership training.
+Some of the clients I worked with include Targetprocess, Fontys School of Fine and Performing Arts, the Do Lectures, id22 Institute for Creative Sustainability, Bard College Berlin, Berlin Neukölln Cultural Department, MAD Summer School of Design, Arc leadership training.

 | TESTIMONIALS |